Last updated: May 8, 2020

 - Canadian government and many other countries have placed border restrictions.

 - Global Affairs Canada has advised all travellers to avoid non-essential travel outside of Canada until further notice.
 Travel advice and advisories are updated regularly.

 - Many travel providers and tour operators have made adjustments to itineraries.

-Due to venue closures, some upcoming CAA Tuxedo Tours Multi and Day tips have been cancelled or postponed.
-For a list of tours that have been affected, visit our tour listings page.
+Due to social distancing restrictions, upcoming CAA Tuxedo Tours Multi and Day tips have been cancelled or postponed.
+For a full list of tours that have been affected, visit our solo tours and tuxedo tours

 - Consult your airline, tour operator, or CAA Travel Agent

 - Carefully review your travel insurance policy to fully understand your coverage level and how any travel restrictions may impact you